dvidalolz/budget-tracker/DESIGN.md

 #### Responsibilities
 1) Managing all the input types and subtypes, including creation, update, and deletion.
 2) Fetching input types/subtypes by user and input subtypes by typeid
 #### Dependencies
-1) InputType and InputSubTypeRepository : To manage user-associated types and subtypes
+1) InputType and InputSubType Repository : To manage user-associated types and subtypes
 2) UserService: to retrieve account to associate inputtype/subtype